KnowEnG/KnowNet_Pipeline_Tools/README.md

 #### What the output means

 The make command will produce a large amount of output.
 First it will show the status of starting up mesos and chronos, and then starting up the databases.
 After it finishes with that, it will start the processing pipeline, and periodically print the status of the pipeline.
-It should return when either an error occurs, or the pipeline finishes running.
+It should return when either an error occurs or the pipeline finishes running.

 ### Output files